Multi-Factor Authentication – Q&A and Troubleshooting

 - You have paper with QR code printed in your office.
 Ask a trusted colleague to take a picture of your QR code into his or her application to generate one-time passwords and help you log in.
 After logging in, the colleague should delete your entry from his or her application.

 - You will request to temporarily disable multi-factor authentication.
-For users with optional multi-factor authentication, the administrator can turn it off temporarily, for example, until the end of the day.
+The administrator can temporarily disable multi-factor authentication for you, but for a maximum duration until the end of the current day.

 5. My mobile phone battery is dead.